shakebugs/shake-docs/docs/flutter/configuration-and-data/activity-history.md

 :::

 ## Limitations
-In a Free workspace you can see up to 20 events that lead to every bug.
+In a Free workspace you can see up to 20 events that led to the ticket being reported.
-If you need to dive really deep to find causes of the weirdest bugs, in a Premium workspace you can browse the entire Activity history.
+If you need to dive really deep to find causes of the weirdest bugs, In a Premium workspace you can browse the full Activity history.

-Network request limit for both request body and response body is 100 kB respectively.
+The network request limits for both the request body and the response body are 100 kB each.
-If request body or response body contains binary data, it will be presented as a *Binary data* string.
+If the request body or the response body contains binary data, it will be presented as a *Binary data* string.

-## Enabling and disabling
+## Disable
-Activity history is enabled by default, however, you can use the method below to disable it:
+Activity history is enabled by default, use the method below to disable it altogether:

 ```dart title="main.dart"
 // highlight-next-line